-- (a) Each holder of a qualifying aerodrome operating certificate must ensure that its exposition is amended to remain a current description of the aerodrome and its associated plans, programmes, services, systems, procedures, and facilities. - (b) The certificate holder must ensure that any amendments made to the holder's exposition meet the applicable requirements of this Part and comply with the amendment procedures contained in the holder's exposition. - (c) The certificate holder must provide the Director with a copy of each amendment to the holder's exposition as soon as practicable after its incorporation into the exposition. - (d) Where a certificate holder proposes to make a change to any of the following, prior notification to and acceptance by the Director is required: - (1) the Chief Executive: - (2) the listed senior persons. - (e) The Director may prescribe conditions under which a certificate holder may operate during or following any of the changes specified in paragraph (d).
+(a) A holder of a qualifying aerodrome operator certificate must ensure that the exposition is amended so that it remains a current description of the aerodrome and its associated plans, programmes, services, systems, procedures, and facilities.

+(b) The certificate holder must ensure that any amendment made to its exposition meets the applicable requirements of this Part and complies with the amendment procedures contained in its exposition.

+(c) The certificate holder must forward to the Director for retention a copy of each amendment to its exposition as soon as practicable after the amendment is incorporated into its exposition.

+(d) A certificate holder must obtain the approval of the Director before changing any of the following:

+- (1) the chief executive: - (2) the listed senior persons: - (3) the system for safety management, if the change is a material change: - (4) any DAMP, if the change is a material change.

+(e) The Director may impose conditions under which a certificate holder must operate during or following any of the changes specified in paragraph (d).

-- (f) A certificate holder must comply with any conditions prescribed under paragraph (e). - (g) Where any of the changes referred to in this rule requires an amendment to the aerodrome operating certificate, the certificate holder must forward the certificate to the Director as soon as practicable. - (h) The certificate holder must make such amendments to the holder's exposition as the Director may consider necessary in the interest of safety.
+(f) The certificate holder must comply with any conditions imposed by the Director under paragraph (e).

+(g) If any change referred to in this rule requires an amendment to the qualifying aerodrome operator certificate, the certificate holder must forward the certificate to the Director for endorsement of the change as soon as practicable.

+(h) The certificate holder must make such amendments to the holder's exposition as the Director may consider necessary in the interests of safety.